 Great question.
 We've worked hard on both visible and behind-the-scenes improvements to help keep the terminals as safe as possible and ensure smooth sailing for all.
 Take a look at what we've been up to:

-- In Cape May, there is no public transportation available from the terminal.
-Taxi service, Uber and Lyft are available, but we cannot recommend specific companies.
+- Taxi service, Uber and Lyft are available, but we cannot recommend specific companies or drivers.
 If you would like to utilize these services, we recommend arranging them in advance of arriving at the terminal.

 - If you would like to arrange to rent an electric bicycle from Pedego Electric Bicycles, please email them or call them at 609.305.4566 to find out if they can provide a rental for you at the terminal.